For Student Internships:

 The second part of the form will be uploaded to the job database for students to review.
 Instead of asking for the specific job duties that students will work on, the form focuses on the near-term goals of the host company and the general work that should be performed to achieve those goals.
 In this manner, students will have an idea of the kinds of projects they will be responsible for but host companies are not pressured to anticipate the details of them months in advance.

-Hiring and Reimbursement
+Hiring and Salary Expectations

 After submitting the interest form, and after approval, the Zell Lurie Institute will provide full access to the spring student resume book when it becomes available.
 Companies may search this book and identify prospective interns.